brillout/react-streaming/README.md

 - It works on the client-side, as well as on the server-side (while Serve-Side Rendering).
 - For hydration, data is passed from the server to the client.
 (So that data isn't loaded twice.)

-You have the choice between three hooks:
+You have the choice between three methods:

 - `useAsync()`: Highest-level & easiest.
 - `useSsrData()`: High-level & easy.